cse5004/portfolio/README.md

 ## What You *Will* Find Here

 While I cannot share production code, this repository contains:
 *  **Weekend model:** I wrote code to build an auto-loan model as an assignment for a job interview for a Senior Quant position at a bank.
 I wrote the code and created a presentation in a weekend for the interview.
 I got the offer.
+*  **Decks:** Generalized descriptions of the types of projects I've worked on.

 ## Let's Connect